 Lauren Peterson is a new addition to The Research Institute, joining the Center on Early Learning as an Early Childhood Project Specialist.
 Lauren has worked in early childhood services for 25 years in both education and social services settings.
 She has been a Head Start supervisor, preschool teacher, program owner and director.
 Additionally, Lauren has been Adjunct Faculty in Early Childhood/Elementary Education at Rogue Community College and Southern Oregon University.
 Lauren has a B.A. in Sociology and a Master’s In Education.
 Areas of interest include curriculum development, early childhood environments and education policy.
 Lauren has two daughters and too many dogs.

-Bilingual Early Learning Specialist
+Early Learning Project Communication Specialist